Agricultural Field Calculators

 A common rule of thumb is cash rent should be 25–33% of expected gross revenue per acre.
 If gross revenue is $900/acre, a sustainable rent range is $225–$300/acre.
 Rents above 40% of gross revenue typically leave little margin for yield or price risk.

-Irrigated ground in the Columbia Basin and Pacific Northwest typically rents for $300–$600/acre depending on soil quality, water rights, crop history, and proximity to markets.
+Irrigated ground typically rents for $200–$600/acre across major US production regions depending on soil quality, water rights, crop history, and proximity to markets.
 High-productivity pivot-irrigated ground in Grant or Franklin County, Washington often rents $400–$550/acre for corn or potatoes.

 Operator return above land is the profit remaining after paying all costs including rent.
 It compensates the farmer for management, equipment, and risk.
 A typical target is $30–$80/acre on grain crops.
 Setting this as a minimum before bidding rent protects you from winning ground that doesn't pencil.